 Alum Dosing and Stock Solution

 Suction side Alum dosing has been arranged.
-100 litre PE tank for stock solution was connected with ½” pipe to the suction side of the raw water pumps at the pump house.
+100 litre PE tank for stock solution was connected with ½” hose pipe to the suction side of the raw water pumps at the pump house.
 Two flow control valves (one at the tank outlet and the other at inlet to the suction side of the pump) at both ends of the hose pipe were installed.
 The valve at the suction side of the pump were used to calibrate the dosing rate of Alum solution.

 Raw water sample were collected at the source and after the aerator for lab testing.
 The samples were sent to nearby laboratory at Mobende town for testing.
 The sample test includes jar test for Alum dosing and other parameters.